 - Keep up to date with developments that may affect your role as a member of the college, for example through attendance at EPSRC organised events, its website, and its newsletters.

 Fees and expenses

 Panel members are normally paid a fee and reimbursed for travel and subsistence when attending meetings.
-For tax purposes, college members are classed as self-employed; to help complete tax returns, members are sent a statement showing any payments that have been made.
+For tax purposes, college members are classed as self-employed.
 Members who are employees of Government bodies are not entitled to receive fees.

 By establishing a College of Peer Reviewers, EPSRC can ensure a high quality peer review process to underpin its investment decisions.
 An online tutorial has been developed to enable members to understand details of the peer review process, the roles members may be asked to fulfil, how they fit into that process, and how to ensure that their contributions are as helpful as possible in reaching sound decisions.